 - PDF documents that include beneficial material for students during the examination.
 Such as T-distribution tables, formula sheets, X-ray pictures, etc.

-- Software like Word, Excel, Acrobat, R, SPSS, etc.
+- Software like Word, Excel, Acrobat, SPSS, etc.

 - Exams with access to third-party software must be held in the university's computer labs